Age doesn't matter.

 Dr. Mona said that lead is colorless, tasteless and odorless so you cannot tell if it is present without testing.
 But rather than getting blood tests for your children to see if you have lead in your water, she advises that you test your environment.
 Babies and small children explore and put things in their mouths, inside the house and out.
 You can test the paint, plumbing fixtures and pipe joints in your house.
 And you can get the water service lines that come into your house tested as well as the soil outside.
 There could even be lead at demolition sites in your community.

-For those who have been affected by lead poisoning, she says there is hope.
+There is hope for those who have been affected by lead poisoning.
 She advises good nutrition and learning programs to help bodies and minds heal.
 In fact, there are now food banks and learning programs in place to help the families in Flint.

 Me at Dr Mona